hwaseem04/AI-Algorithm-Visualisation/README.md

 ### Bugs / Improvements

 * Feel free to report bugs, either in code itself or in algorithm.
-* Also welcomed for any optimisation.
+* Also welcomed for Algorithm optimisation.